Sambruk/streamflow-core/docs/administration/manager.rst

     :align: center
     :width: 100%

 The archival service handles when and how cases are archived and removed or only removed from the system.
-The main configuration of this behavior is administrated inside the Streamflow administration GUI where you can set max age for cases of a certain case type or lable before they are retired.
+The main configuration of this behavior is administrated inside the Streamflow administration GUI where you can set max age for cases of a certain case type or label before they are retired.

 Archive Call Service
 --------------------